-Nazi doctors claiming that their crimes could not be crimes because their actions mirrored those carried out in the United States, and their done with the approval of the United States Supreme Court.
+Nazi doctors claimed that their crimes could not be crimes because their actions mirrored those carried out in the United States, and those done there were carried out with the approval of the United States Supreme Court.

 the probable potential parent of socially inadequate offspring, likewise afflicted, that she may be sexually sterilized without detriment to her general health, and that her welfare and that of society will be promoted by her sterilization[.]

 Justice Holmes, as I mentioned in discussing Harry Blackmun above, had concerns about substantive due process being a tool by which substantial accretions of power were being deposited with the Court over time.
 As in other cases where he was loathe to reject State laws based on the discovery of newly identified substantive rights within the Due Process Clause of the Fourteenth Amendment, Justice Holmes rejected Buck's attempt to attack the Virginia Eugenic Sterilization Act on the ground of a substantive right to be free from State imposition on her ability to procreate.

 In his brief discourse rejecting Buck's claim, Justice Holmes penned one of the most disturbing, startling paragraphs on the power of the State and the justifications for its actions: